gzagatti/homebrew-tap/README.md

-At the moment only backward synchronization from Zathura to Neovim is possible. [`neovim-remote`](https://github.com/mhinz/neovim-remote) provides remote functionality to Neovim allowing backward sync.
+At the moment only backward synchronization from Zathura to Neovim is possible. [`neovim-remote`](https://github.com/mhinz/neovim-remote) provides remote functionality to Neovim allowing the backward sync operation to work.

 In order to allow for backward sync start neovim with